My Gun is My Passport

 “The great American hero/anti-hero returns, in a classic, big adventure that unfolds like Lonesome Dove meets Indiana Jones.
-Gunther is a serial character, and he will return in numerous adventures.” – Hock Hochheim
+Gunther is a serial character, and returns in more Wolfpack Publishing titles, available on these pages.” – Hock Hochheim

 “I faithfully read a chapter of My Gun is My Passport every night before I fall asleep.
 It colors my dreams and puts a lovely end to what are always long, fruitful days and your yarn is a great way to unwind.
 I’m now in the final quarter of the book and starting to read slower because I don’t want it to end.
 Do you have any more books chronicling Johann’s adventures?
 Have you given any thought to a screenplay featuring this very colorful character?
 All this is my way of saying, great job partner.” – Anthony De Longis – Actor in numerous movies like Road House, Fight Director, Weapons Expert, Producer / Director

 “This was fantastic!
-An American adventurer traveling through India at the time of the Raj, Calvary charges, intrigue on the high seas, the Great game played out in the passes of the Hindu Kush.
-I just met Johann Gunther in a tale of high adventure, exotic locations, frontier justice in a page turning good read.” – Russell Gauden, Canada
+An American western hero, adventurer traveling through India at the time of the Raj, cavalry charges, intrigue on the high seas, the Great Game played out in the passes of the Hindu Kush.
+I just met Johann Gunther in a tale of high adventure, exotic locations, frontier justice in a page-turning good read.” – Russell Gauden, Canada

 “Hock – First chance I’ve had to sit down and let you know how much I enjoyed your new novel, My Gun is My Passport.
 The novel was very exciting to read with engaging characters…Once the characters go to the final dinner – the tension and actions build to a point it became exhausting to read (in a good way).
 I would stop reading and literally feel my heart racing.
 My brother-in-law snagged it and read it also.
 Liked it so much, he asked me if I had any other of your books, so I tossed him a copy of Be Bad Now.
 Keep cranking ’em out!” – Keith Plouffe, ME